MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/registers-window.md

 -   (Menu only) **Always floating** causes the window to remain undocked even if it is dragged to a docking location.

 -   (Menu only) **Move with frame** causes the window to move when the WinDbg frame is moved, even if the window is undocked.
-For more information about docked, tabbed, and floating windows, see [Positioning the Windows](positioning-the-windows.md).

 -   (Menu only) **Help** opens this topic in the Debugging Tools for Windows documentation.